gcmurphy/forkoff/README.md

 ### Run the demo

 ```
-node lib/index.js
+npm start
 ```

 Currently the process just hangs... so that's not good..
+I need to look into this some more...